create3000/x_ite/docs/_posts/components/X_ITE/GaussianSplats.md

 ### MFVec4f [in, out] **orientations** [ ] <small>[-1,1]</small>
 {: #fields-orientations }

 The *orientations* field values correspond to the orientation of those axes in local space.
-Orientation values are stored as unit quaternions in the usual glTF order.
+Orientation values are stored as unit quaternions in the usual glTF order (x,y,z,w).

 ### MFVec3f [in, out] **scales** [ ] <small>(-∞,∞)</small>
 {: #fields-scales }